-Ligaments are tissues made up of fibrous bands of collagen that join a bone to another bone.
-Stability and limited excess motion are what ligaments provide joints.
-The knee contains four main ligaments: the medial collateral (MCL), lateral collateral (LCL), anterior cruciate (ACL) and posterior cruciate (PCL) ligaments.
-Each of these ligaments performs a specific function in creating stability in the knee.
-If a ligament is injured, both the function and stability of the knee can be drastically reduced.
+Ligaments are connective tissues made up of collagen fibrous bands that help stabilize joints and decrease excess motion.
+The medial collateral (MCL), lateral collateral (LCL), anterior cruciate (ACL), and posterior cruciate (PCL) ligaments are the four main ligaments in the knee.
+Each of these serves a specific purpose in the knee’s stability.
+Injury to a ligament can severely hamper the function and stability of the knee.

 Anterior Cruciate Ligament (ACL)

-The Anterior Cruciate Ligament is an important ligament in the knee because it is one of the primary stabilizers of the knee joint.
+The Anterior Cruciate Ligament is crucial because it is one of the primary stabilizers of the knee joint.
 It is attached to the back of the femur (thigh bone) and runs to the front of the tibia (lower leg).
-The ACL prevents the tibia from sliding forward on the femur and also limits the rotational movement of the knee.
+The ACL prevents the tibia from sliding forward on the femur and limits the knee’s rotational movement.

 Anterior Cruciate Ligament Tear